Palliser Privacy Information

 Privacy and the use of Google Apps for Education

-Like many educational institutions in Alberta, Palliser Regional Schools utilizes services provided by Google Inc. through Google Apps for Education Services.
+Like many educational institutions in Alberta, Palliser School Division utilizes services provided by Google Inc. through Google Apps for Education Services.
 Through its operations, Palliser uses Google Apps for services such as email and digital data storage.

 These services are critical to Palliser in meeting its objective to provide the highest possible level of education to its students.
 Understandably, personal privacy is a very real concern for many people, including Palliser’s students and their parents.
 Palliser is committed to protecting the privacy of all of its students and we are confident that the use of Google Apps meets or exceeds all of our privacy obligations.